openfst/OpenFst.jl/README.md

 See ./runtests.sh

 ## To Do
-1. Extend to general weights and arcs
+1. Wrap: encode info map relabel replace reweight
 2. Expose more options to operations in the interface
+3. Improve julia safety - catch more errors in julia not C++
+4. Extend to general weights and arcs